 Building Type of ventilation, mechanical or natural Air changes per hour

 Shawcross Mechanical 14.43

 Silverstone Mechanical 6.34

 Chichester 1 Mechanical 14.56

 Chichester 2 Mechanical 12.9

 Medical Teaching School Mechanical 7.6

 Hastings Natural 6.2

 Arundel Natural 8.9

 Arts A Natural 9.4

 Chichester 3 Natural 7.8

 Essex House Natural 6.6

 ACCA Natural 6.69

 Accelerator Building Mechanical 11.12

 Arts B Mechanical 5.5

 Arts C Natural 5.33

 Asa Briggs A1- A2 Mechanical 5.08

 Ashdown House Natural 9.6

 Bramber Mechanical 6.93

 BSM Research Mechanical 5.2

 Clinical Imaging Sciences Centre (CISC) Mechanical 11.52

 CRPC Mechanical 20.02

 Education in Cancer (Shore-C) Mechanical 5.74

 Falmer House Natural 6.2

 Falmer Sports Complex Mechanical 9.67

 Freeman Building Mechanical 20.03

 Friston Natural 12.47

 Fulton Natural 19.05

 Genome Centre Mechanical 12.34

 Innovation Centre Natural 11.71

 John Clifford West Natural 6.5

 John Maynard Smith Natural 29.43

 Jubilee Building Mechanical 66.66

 Library Natural 6.29

 Meeting House Natural 5.67

 Pevensey 1 Mechanical 10.53

 Pevensey 2 Natural 33.66

 Pevensey 3 Natural 8.57

 Research Centre (TFMRC) Natural 7.2

 Richmond Mechanical 6.3

 Sport Centre Natural 18

 Sussex House Natural 11.52

 Trafford Centre Natural 6.3

 The table shown is a representation of all buildings across the campus which vary in age, design and function and all ventilation systems, from entirely natural to a combination of mechanical and natural ventilation have been represented.
-All buildings have been surveyed and the ventilation systems within have been serviced and checked.
+All buildings have been surveyed and the ventilation systems within have been serviced and checked to working as per their original design, apart from the exception of JMS, where the ventilation has been removed; a project has started looking into replacing this ventilation with something more effective for the space and usage of this wing of the building.

 The buildings in the table are a mixture of mechanical and natural ventilation to provide a clear picture of how both perform.
-Wind speeds on the days when ACH were calculated (Thursday 10^{th} September, Tuesday 22^{nd} September and Wednesday 23^{rd} September) was slight, ranging from 1.5-2.5 metres per second outside.
+Wind speeds on the days when ACH were calculated (Thursday 10th September, Tuesday 22nd September and Wednesday 23rd September) was slight, ranging from 1.5-2.5 metres per second outside.
 The air flow speed inside, at the time of testing, was between 0.15- 0.40 and this level of air flow speed is hardly perceptible.